About GitHub

 GitLabReasons for Switching to GitHub

 I am not sure but I think Github is faster than Gitlab.
-Github is more popular among developers which made us use Github too.- Industry: Health, Wellness & Fitness
+Github is more popular among developers which made us use Github too.- Industry: Marketing & Advertising

 - Used Weekly for 2+ years